Ccr414/NYC-IncomeRent-Analysis/README.md

 # NYC-IncomeRent-Analysis
-A visualization project looking at rent and income data in New York City.
+A visualization project investigating the discrepancies between rent and income data in New York City.

+Only Data Visualization is meant to be run, the other files are for cleaning, preparing, and understanding the data beforehand.